-If you learn of a positive case at your school, contact the Health Department's Infectious Disease Epidemiology team.
-Call 802-863-7240 (Mon - Fri 7:45 a.m. - 4:30 p.m. and follow the prompts).
+If you learn of a case of COVID-19 at your school, contact the Health Department's Infectious Disease Epidemiology team.
+Call 802-863-7240 (Mon - Fri 7:45 a.m. - 4:30 p.m.).

 - Spread of COVID-19 Related to Participation in High School Sports